-“Dear and well-beloved brother, Brigham Young, verily thus saith the Lord unto you: My servant Brigham, it is no more required at your hand to leave your family as in times past, for your offering is acceptable to me.
+“Dear and well-beloved brother, Brigham Young, verily thus saith the Lord unto you: your offering is acceptable to me.
 I have seen your labor and toil in journeyings for my name.
-I therefore command you to send my word abroad.” – Doctrine & Covenants 126:1-3
+I therefore command you to send my word abroad, and take special care of your family henceforth.” —Doctrine & Covenants 126

 This Day in LDS History